trinodb/trino/docs/src/main/sphinx/routines/introduction.md

 * `REPEAT`
 * `WHILE`

-The label is used to name the block in order to continue processing with the `ITERATE` statement or exit the block with the `LEAVE` statement.
+The label is used to name the block to continue processing with the `ITERATE` statement or exit the block with the `LEAVE` statement.
 This flow control is supported for nested blocks, allowing to continue or exit an outer block, not just the innermost block.
 For example, the following snippet uses the label `top` to name the complete block from `REPEAT` to `END REPEAT`:

 ```sql
 top: REPEAT